valentinfazenda/ai-hedge-fund-crypto/README.md

 While full trading execution is not yet implemented, the current setup focuses on generating structured trading signals.
 These signals can later be converted into actual orders as part of a future enhancement.

-Here’s an example of how to run the agent and retrieve signals:
+Here's an example of how to run the agent and retrieve signals:
 ```python

 result = Agent.run(